 Prepare your garden beds by removing weeds, debri, fallen branches and leaves.
 Before you dive straight in it’s also wise to note that the soil should be dry before removing any weeds, if the soil is wet it can damage the soil structure.
 If you have a small garden or are new to gardening then we recommend building or investing in a raised garden bed.
 Just fill your bed with some healthy organic soil and place it in the sun ready for your seeds to grow.

-We think these tips are a great place to start whether you have artificial grass or not, and we hope we have helped you prepare your garden for the spring.
+We think these tips are a great place to start whether you have artificial grass in your garden or not, and we hope we have helped you prepare your garden for the spring.
 We can’t wait to start seeing all our flowers and crops come to life, so get preparing today so you’re not cut short.